 - Supportive therapies — including B12 shots and other adjunct treatments as indicated

-This level of care creates the accountability and clinical safety net that self-directed programs simply cannot provide.
+This level of care creates the accountability and clinical oversight that self-directed programs cannot provide.

 Who Is a Good Candidate?

-A medically supervised weight loss program may be appropriate for adults who have a BMI in the overweight or obese range, particularly those who have other health considerations such as elevated blood sugar, high blood pressure, or joint stress related to weight.
-The only way to know if you are a candidate is to speak with a board-certified physician who can review your full health picture.
+A medically supervised weight loss program may be appropriate for adults who have a BMI in the overweight or obese range, particularly those with other health considerations such as elevated blood sugar, high blood pressure, or joint stress related to weight.
+Candidacy can only be determined through a conversation with a board-certified physician who can review a patient's full health picture in person.

 Ready to Take the Next Step?

-If you are tired of programs that ignore the biology behind your hunger and are ready for a science-backed, physician-led approach, HM Care Clinic is here for you.
+For those seeking a science-informed, physician-led approach that accounts for the biology behind hunger, HM Care Clinic is here to help.
 We proudly serve patients from New Windsor, Newburgh, Cornwall, Cornwall-on-Hudson, Vails Gate, Washingtonville, and communities throughout the Hudson Valley.

-Schedule your weight loss consultation at HM Care Clinic today.
-Our board-certified team will review your health history, explain your options — including Semaglutide, Tirzepatide, and B12 support — and build a plan that is designed around your body, your goals, and your life.
+Schedule a weight loss consultation at HM Care Clinic today.
+Our board-certified team will review each patient's health history, explain the available options — including GLP-1 based therapy and B12 support — discuss risks and alternatives, and develop an individualized plan.
+Results vary from person to person and no outcome is assured.
 You can also request an appointment online at your convenience.

 This blog post is for informational purposes only and does not constitute medical advice.
 Please consult with a qualified healthcare provider to determine what treatment options are right for you.